pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-one/index.md

 The simplest website you can build is a static site.
 That means no web server, just HTML, CSS, and maybe some front-end JavaScript.
 Static sites can still be beautiful and interactive though, and for many people, they’re more than enough.

 [Amazon S3](https://aws.amazon.com/s3/) (Simple Storage Service) is an AWS service that provides cloud storage for files, stored as objects in buckets.
-AWS charges you only for what you use rather than selling you chunks of data, so it scales pretty well and tends to be fairly cost-effective.
-You can throw just about anything in an S3 bucket, from data lakes to images to logs.
+You can think of it like an external harddrive: plug it into your computer, and you have more storage space for your files, photos, and movies that you can unplug at will and move to another computer.
+An S3 bucket behaves very similarly in that you can throw just about anything in it, from data lakes to images to logs, and connect it to an application.
 This also means that you can use it to host a static website!
 Let’s look at how.

 ## Prerequisites: